futagoza/core-es/packages/math-extensions/README.md

 # polyfill

-You can polyfill each of the above methods by importing it's `*/polyfill` module.
+You can polyfill each of the above methods and constants by importing it's `*/polyfill` module.

 For example, to polyfill `Math.clamp`, you import: _@core-es/math-extensions/clamp/polyfill_